BasilPanda/RoR2DronesInheritItems/README.md

 - **Has QUEEN GUARDS, GHOSTS, and lots of configuration!**

-- Can update invetories after each stage clear!
+- Can update inventories after each stage clear!

 - Can generate items for drones with the ItemGenerator option in the config file! *Will ignore inherit settings.*